 12.1 In accordance with the Financial Intelligence Centre Act (FICA) No. 38 of 2001, no repossessed vehicle will be released until all parties to the transaction, including the bank, have been identified and verified in terms of the requirements of the Act.
 The auction house will only accept original documents or certified copies.
 The auction house may elect to enable itself and bidders to scan and upload original documents or certified copies onto its system at its sole and absolute discretion.
 No photocopied or faxed documents will be accepted.
 No exceptions will be made.

-13. SALE AND PURCHASE
+13. SALES AND PURCHASES

-13.1 Both the seller and the purchaser unconditionally accept that the auction house has no involvement in the offering, description or sale of the goods and/or lots that the auction house’s role is merely to facilitate the auction and therefore the auction house cannot accept any return of goods and/or lots for any reason whatsoever.
+13.1 Both the seller and the bidder/purchaser unconditionally accept that the auction house has no involvement in the offering, description or sale of the goods and/or lots that the auction house’s role is merely to facilitate the auction and therefore the auction house cannot accept any return of goods and/or lots for any reason whatsoever.

 14. LIMITATION OF LIABILITY AND DISCLAIMER